Discrimination against non-binary people: United Kingdom

 A 2015 survey conducted by the Scottish Trans Alliance examined experiences of medical services among 224 non-binary individuals who had attended a gender identity clinic (GIC) in the preceding two years.
 When asked if they had experienced "problems getting the assistance they needed" because of their non-binary identity, 28% chose "yes", 28% "maybe", and 44% "no".
 Denial of treatment was reported by 13 respondents (6%), delay of treatment by 12 (5%), and lack of knowledge or understanding about their identities by 10 (5%).
 When asked if they had been pressured by the GIC, 43% chose "yes", 12% "unsure", and 46% "no".
 Respondents reported having been pressured to appear more binary (36 individuals, 17%), to change their names (19, 9%), to socially transition to fulfil the real-life experience requirement (13, 6%), or to pursue medical transition (13, 6%).

 Under the law of the United Kingdom, individuals are considered by the state to be either female or male, the sex that is stated on their birth certificate.
 This means that non-binary gender is not recognized in UK law.

 United States

-A survey conducted among rural U.S. LGBT populations suggested that transgender and non-binary patients were three times more likely to find health care providers that have other LGBT patients.
-They were also three times more likely to drive over an hour out of the way to visit their health care provider due "to the fact that in the last year, one in ten had visited an LGBT-specific health care clinic, which are often located in urban areas."
+A survey conducted among rural U.S. LGBTQ+ populations suggested that transgender and non-binary patients were three times more likely to find health care providers that have other LGBTQ+ patients.
+They were also three times more likely to drive over an hour out of the way to visit their health care provider due "to the fact that in the last year, one in ten had visited an LGBTQ+-specific health care clinic, which are often located in urban areas."

 A 2015 study found that 20.4% of transgender and gender-nonconforming respondents to the NTDS reported having experienced discrimination when trying to access doctors and hospitals, 11.9% when attempting to access emergency rooms, and 4.6% when attempting to access the service of an ambulance.